-Investment ("Purchase Payment") - An amount paid to us by or on behalf of a Contract Owner as consideration for the benefits provided under the Contract.
+Investment ("Purchase Payment") - An amount paid to us by or on behalf of a Contract Owner as consideration for the benefits provided under the Contract before a sales charge is deducted.

 Investment Option - A Variable Investment Option, any fixed option, or any other Investment Option added to the Contract by Rider or Endorsement.